syncfusion-content/blazor-docs/blazor/treegrid/paging.md

 ## Page size mode

-Two behaviours are available in Tree Grid paging to display certain number of records in a current page.
+Two behaviors are available in Tree Grid paging to display certain number of records in a current page.
 Following are the two types of [PageSizeMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridPageSettings~PageSizeMode.html) property of [TreeGridPageSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridPageSettings.html).

 * **All** : This is the default mode.
 The number of records in a page is based on [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridPageSettings~PageSize.html) property.
 * **Root** : The number of root nodes or the 0th level records to be displayed per page is based on [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridPageSettings~PageSize.html) property.
 With [PageSizeMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridPageSettings~PageSizeMode.html) property as **Root**, only the root level or the 0th level records are considered in records count.